 Moraine Lake

-It’s hard to mention the best of Banff and not refer to Moraine Lake.
+It’s hard to mention the best of Banff and not start off with Moraine Lake.
 Moraine Lake is easily the most iconic lake in all of Canada and the lake was even featured on the Canadian twenty-dollar bill.

-Moraine Lake is about an hour’s drive away from Banff town, and only twenty minutes further than Lake Louise.
-With its popularity and millions of Instagram location tags you’ll have to arrive around 5 am to grab a parking spot between June and September.
+Moraine Lake is about an hour’s drive away from Downtown Banff, and only twenty minutes further than Lake Louise.
+With its popularity and millions of Instagram location tags you’ll have to arrive to plot out how you’re going to get to Moraine Lake, as parking is not allowed anymore.

 My other favorite lakes in Banff